Table of Contents

 1. Mardi Gras: New Orleans Carnival Celebration

-Of course, we have to start with the granddaddy of them all — Mardi Gras!
+Mardi Gras is the granddaddy of them all.
 This is definitely the most famous of all the New Orleans festivals, bringing in over 10 million people to the city each year.

 If you don’t want to deal with the crowds, consider traveling to New Orleans a few weeks before Mardi Gras.
 There’s still plenty going on, but it’s far less chaotic and you’ll get a better deal on accommodation.